-I traveled through it two weeks after it first opened, only to discover all the computer systems were down so you had to check in for your flight manually, there weren’t enough bathrooms, there were tons of gift shops but hardly any restaurants, and there were no signs anywhere in the airport so good luck finding the bathroom.
+I traveled through it two weeks after it opened, only to discover all the computer systems were down so you had to check in for your flight manually, there weren’t enough bathrooms, there were tons of gift shops but hardly any restaurants, and there were no signs anywhere in the airport so good luck finding the bathroom.

-More than eight years later, Suvarnabhumi Airport authorities have managed to solve most of the airport’s problems and, as the airport is incredibly beautifully designed, it is now a wonderful place to fly from.
+More than 12 years later, Suvarnabhumi Airport authorities have managed to solve most of the airport’s problems and, as the airport is incredibly beautifully designed, it is now a wonderful place to fly from.

 But, follow these tips, and you too can have a flight through Suvarnabhumi Airport that is easier, less stressful and more fun.

-This means, even if everything is done efficiently and you are checked in quickly, it’s still a long walk to immigration, a few minutes through immigration, and then a long walk through more than a mile of restaurants, duty-free and gift shops to your gate for boarding.
+This means, even if everything is done efficiently and you are checked in quickly, it is still a long walk to immigration, a few minutes through immigration, and then a long walk through more than a mile of restaurants, duty-free and gift shops to your gate for boarding.

 There are a lot of fast food places though and many of them serve good food at cheap prices.

 Caffe Nero by Black Canyon Coffee has great coffee, lattes, sandwiches and pastas for cheap prices.
 Doi Tung Coffee serves wonderful lattes, muffins, quiche and croissants.

 4. Take a nap and have a shower.
-If you’ve arrived at the airport, are all checked in and are feeling hot and sweaty, it is possible to relax and take a shower before you board your plane.
+If you have arrived at the airport, are all checked in and are feeling hot and sweaty, it is possible to relax and take a shower before you board your plane.

-If you have already gone through immigration, or have arrived in Bangkok on a quick layover, then you also have the choice of using the Louis Tavern Dayrooms.
-They are on Concourse G of the airport and offer private rooms and bathrooms.
-However, they are very expensive, starting at 4,500 baht ($124) for just 6 hours, so I would recommend the Novotel first and the Louis Tavern Dayrooms only as a very last resort.
+The Miracle Transit Hotel is on Concourse G of the airport on the fourth floor, and offers private rooms and bathrooms.
+However, they are quite expensive, starting at 71 euros (approx. $80) for just 6 hours, so I would recommend the At Residence Suvarnabhumi first and the Miracle Transit Hotel only as a very last resort.